How to make sense of the school choice debate

 - Supporters say parents have more control over child's education

-(CNN)During her time as Education Secretary, Betsy DeVos has made it very clear she supports educational choice.
+(CNN)During her time as education secretary, Betsy DeVos has made it very clear she supports educational choice.
 This week, she even went as far as calling opponents of the movement "flat earthers" who are holding America's children back.

 Educational choice, or school choice, also has a friend in President Donald Trump, and it's sure to be a huge part of the education conversation going forward.
 Supporters say it's a chance for parents to have better control over the type of education their child gets, while detractors say it's an attempt at privatizing education that funnels money away from already strapped public schools.